Morning, Tuesday, 25th February 2020

 The agenda in summary

-- Key findings from the Independent Review of Legal Services Regulation;
+- The Independent Review of Legal Services Regulation - key issues;

 - The state of the market - transparency, consumer engagement, and the Market Study;

-- Technology adoption and the changing shape of professional services firms;
+- Technology adoption, the changing shape of professional services firms;

 - Regulation in the legal services market - structures, roles, and independence; and